bootique/bootique-cxf/bootique-cxf-jaxws-server/README.md

     }
 }
 ```
-Alternatively, you provide a factory methods:
+Alternatively, you can provide a factory methods:
 ```java
 class App implements Module {
     @ProvidesIntoSet